Academic and commercial partnerships

 Isomerase of the UK is one of Abliva’s key partners.
 This collaboration focuses primarily on development of Abliva’s chemistry platforms within Abliva’s projects for treating primary mitochondrial disorders.
 The collaboration between the two companies’ researchers is also a creative hotbed for identifying new development platforms in the same area, and with its drug development expertise, Isomerase offers valuable backing for Abliva’s projects.

 Through the NeuroVive Asia Ltd. subsidiary in Hong Kong, Abliva has partnerships with the Chinese pharmaceutical company Sihuan Pharmaceutical, and with Sanofi in South Korea.
-Abliva also partners with a range of contract research organizations, such as Covance in the Netherlands and Patheon in the UK.
+Abliva also partners with a range of Contract Research Organizations (CROs).

 Abliva has also entered into a commercial partnership with Oroboros Instruments in Austria.